I24-MOTION/I24-3D-dataset/README.md

 - [ ] Save spline object data as flat file
 - [X] Save timestamps as flat file
 - [ ] Nest homgraphy code nicely
-- [ ] Nest VideoWrapper code nicely with optional CV2 / VPF backend
+- [ ] Nest VideoWrapper code nicely with optional CV2 / VPF backend (want to spend all of your loading time on the front-end installing this dumb package??)
 - [ ] Update homography to use curve offset parameters and load from JSON
 - [ ] Implement CSV - dataloader
 - [ ] Implement JSON spline dataloader